alsania-eco/devcon/CONTRIBUTING.md

    I have read the CLA Document and I hereby sign the CLA
    ```

-3. The CLA-Assistant bot records your signature in the repo and marks the status check as passed.
+3. The CLA‑Assistant bot records your signature in the repo and marks the status check as passed.